klisiewicz/currency-rates/README.md

 #### States

-In the basic version of the app the UI can be in one of the following states:
+The UI can be in one of the following states:

 - `CurrencyRatesLoading` - when currency rates are being loaded,
 - `CurrencyRatesLoaded` - after the currency rates have been loaded successfully,